French rail network hit by ‘malicious acts’ ahead of Paris Olympics

 The attacks were “evidently coordinated”, the source said.

-Smith highlighted the tense geopolitical backdrop against which the Paris Olympics is taking place.
-French President Emmanuel Macron had called for an ‘Olympic truce’ during a meeting with Chinese leader Xi Jinping and at the UN General Assembly in December.
+Al Jazeera’s Smith highlighted the tense geopolitical backdrop against which the games are taking place, with Israel continuing its bombing campaign in Gaza and Russia making territorial gains in Ukraine.

+French President Emmanuel Macron had called for an “Olympic Truce” during a meeting with Chinese leader Xi Jinping and at the United Nations General Assembly in December.
-“There is no ceasefire in Gaza.
-Israel has not stopped its bombing.
-And in Ukraine, Russia is still making territorial gains there, so there isn’t really much hope for an Olympic truce,” said Smith.

-“There are also accusations of double standards because while the Russian and Belarussian countries are banned from the Olympics, they’re sending between them just over 30 athletes not allowed to fly their national flags, not allowed to take part in the opening ceremony.
+Given the wars in Gaza and Ukraine, there was not much hope for such a truce, said Smith.
+On the contrary, the event had attracted accusations of double standards given that Israel was allowed to take part, with 88 athletes.

-“The accusations of double standards are that Israel is allowed to take part.
-Israel has got 88 athletes here.
-The Palestinian Olympic committee called for Israel to be blocked and not be allowed to take part in the Olympics because of the war in Gaza, but those calls have fallen on deaf ears,” he said.
+“The Palestinian Olympic committee called for Israel to be blocked … because of the war in Gaza, but those calls have fallen on deaf ears,” he said.

-Government officials denounced the attacks.
-“It’s completely appalling,” Sports Minister Amelie Oudea-Castera told BFMTV.
-“To target the games is to target France.”

 SNCF urged passengers to postpone their trips and stay away from train stations.
 Many French families are also heading on summer vacation this weekend.